 Guidelines for the Rising Writer Prize

-Must be the author’s first full-length fiction collection (previous publications of chapbooks and full-length books in other genres are fine)
+Must be the author’s first full-length poetry collection (previous publications of chapbooks and full-length books in other genres are fine)

 - The winners will receive book publication, a $1,000 honorarium, and a $500 travel/publicity grant to promote their book